-- The later version MAY add objects and parameters not previously in any earlier version, but MUST NOT remove objects or parameters already defined in earlier versions. - The later version MUST NOT modify the definition of any parameter or object already defined in an earlier version (unless the original definition was clearly in error and has to be modified as an erratum or clarified through a corrigendum process). - The later version MUST NOT require any of the objects or parameters that have been added since the earliest compatible version to be explicitly operated upon by the ACS to ensure proper operation of the device (except those functions specifically associated with functionality added in later versions).
-That is, the later version will accommodate an ACS that knows nothing of elements added in later versions.
+- The later version MAY add objects and parameters not previously in any earlier version, but MUST NOT remove objects or parameters already defined in earlier versions. - The later version MUST NOT modify the definition of any parameter or object already defined in an earlier version (unless the original definition was clearly in error and has to be modified as an erratum or clarified through a corrigendum process). - The later version MUST NOT require any of the objects or parameters that have been added since the earliest compatible version to be explicitly operated upon by the Controller to ensure proper operation of the device (except those functions specifically associated with functionality added in later versions).
+That is, the later version will accommodate a Controller that knows nothing of elements added in later versions.

-The goal of the above definition of compatibility is intended to ensure bi-directional compatibility between an ACS and CPE.
+The goal of the above definition of compatibility is intended to ensure bi-directional compatibility between a Controller and Agent.
 Specifically that:

-- If an ACS supports only an earlier version of an object as compared to the version supported by the CPE, the ACS can successfully manage that object in the CPE as if it were the earlier version. - If a CPE supports only an earlier version of an object as compared to the version supported by an ACS, the ACS can successfully manage that object in the CPE as if it were the later version (without support for new components defined only in later versions).
+• If a Controller supports only an earlier version of an object as compared to the version supported by the Agent, the Controller can successfully manage that object in the Agent as if it were the earlier version.

+• If an Agent supports only an earlier version of an object as compared to the version supported by a Controller, the Controller can successfully manage that object in the Agent as if it were the later version (without support for new components defined only in later versions).